-After putting a training session on, we hand out a course evaluation for the attendees to fill in.
-After 2-5 days of intense instruction this is one of the last pieces of paperwork standing between a student in the class and a quick exit out the door; evaluations are not always filled out as diligently as one would like.
+At Reliability Solutions, we hand out a course evaluation for the attendees to fill in when we complete a round of training sessions.
+After a few days of intense, in-depth instruction, this is one of the last pieces of paperwork standing between a student in the class and a quick exit out the door; evaluations are not always filled out as diligently as one would like.
 After seven years of doing this, you tend to be able to spot a trend.

 And my all time favorite…

-I guess the question to me is what do these responses tell us about manufacturing organization in general.
-I say in general because so far the responses have been remarkably similar in the U.S., no matter what industry we are working in.
+These questions are all representative of something about the manufacturing organization in general.
+We say “in general,” because in Reliability Solutions’ experience, similar responses have been recorded in the U.S., no matter what industry we are working in.

 Usually, when we are asked to come in and do training it is because the client wants to do something different.
 At some level in the organization, it has been decided that there is a need to improve on the status quo.
 Maybe profit margins are shrinking, the competition is nipping at our heels, or there is a need to do more with less.
 In short, whatever the reason, training is usually a prerequisite for doing something different.
 Change is in the air, and if that’s the case, who forgot to tell the students?